dreamcatcher-tech/napps/reasoning/discussion-topics.md

 4. How can I get a prize from the commander ? like a medal or a badge of honour ? and how can I be punished for not doing the recommended actions ?

+5. define consensus level stucks, things that we quickly need to reach agreement on, since this affects the smooth flow of communications, such as defining what a solution is, how I would split some stucks, or merge them, and the same with solutions, plus indicate expected solution delivery, like non napp, new napp, or patched napp.